Oh, God! (film)

 Oh, God! is a 1977 American comedy film starring George Burns and John Denver.
-Based on the 1971 novel of the same name by Avery Corman, the film was directed by Carl Reiner from a screenplay written by Larry Gelbart.
-The story centers on unassuming supermarket manager Jerry Landers (Denver), who is chosen by God (Burns) to spread his message, despite skepticism of the media, religious authorities, and his own wife (Teri Garr).
+Based on the 1971 novel by Avery Corman, the film was directed by Carl Reiner from a screenplay by Larry Gelbart.
+The story centers on supermarket manager Jerry Landers (Denver), who is chosen by God (Burns) to spread His message despite skepticism of the media, religious authorities, and his own wife (Teri Garr).

-The film inspired two sequels, Oh, God!
+The movie's success spawned its titular film series, which included two sequels: Oh, God!
 Book II (1980) and Oh, God!
-You Devil (1984), both of which featured Burns reprising his role, but with no other recurring characters from the original story.
+You Devil (1984).
+Both featured Burns reprising his role, but no other characters from the original story.

 Plot

 God appears as a kindly old man to Jerry Landers, an assistant supermarket manager.
-After a few failed attempts in trying to set up an "interview", God tells Jerry that he has been selected to be His messenger to the modern world, much like a contemporary Moses.
-Timidly at first, Landers tells his wife, children and a religion editor of the Los Angeles Times of his encounters with God and soon becomes a national icon of comedic fodder.
+He tells Jerry that he has been selected to be His messenger to the modern world, much like a contemporary Moses.
+Landers tells his wife, children and a religion editor of the Los Angeles Times of his encounters with God and becomes a national icon of comedic fodder.

-Jerry soon appears on television with Dinah Shore and describes the look God takes when he encounters him.
-The next day, after Jerry is stranded from a car breakdown, God appears as a taxi driver to take Jerry home, where they are met by a bunch of chanting "religious nuts".
-Before he disappears, God consoles Jerry that he has the "strength that comes from knowing".
+Jerry appears on television with Dinah Shore and describes the look God takes when He encounters him.
+The next day, after Jerry is stranded from a car breakdown, God appears as a taxi driver to take him home, where they are met by a bunch of chanting "religious nuts".
+Before He disappears, God consoles Jerry that he has the "strength that comes from knowing".

-Skeptical at first, Landers finds his life turned upside down as a group of theologians attempt to discredit him by challenging him to answer a series of questions written in Aramaic while locked in a hotel room alone to prove God is contacting him directly.
-To Jerry's relief after an agonizing wait, God, working as room service, delivers food to Jerry and answers the questions.
-After being sued for slander by a charismatic preacher that God directed Jerry to call a "phony", Jerry decides to prove his story in a court of law.
+Landers finds his life turned upside down as a group of theologians attempt to discredit him.
+They challenge him to answer a series of questions in Aramaic while locked in a hotel room alone, to prove God is contacting him directly.
+After an agonizing wait, God delivers food to Jerry and answers the questions.

-Jerry argues that if God's existence is a reasonable possibility, then He can materialize and sit in the witness chair if He so chooses.
-At first, God fails to appear and the judge threatens to charge Jerry with contempt for "what you apparently thought was a clever stunt".
-Jerry argues that when everyone waited for a moment to see what would happen when he raised the mere possibility of God making a personal appearance in the courtroom, it proved that He at least deserves the benefit of the doubt.
+After being sued for slander by a charismatic preacher whom God directed Jerry to call a "phony", Jerry decides to prove his story in a court of law.
+He argues that if God's existence is a reasonable possibility, he can materialize and sit in the witness chair if he chooses.
+At first, God fails to appear and the judge threatens to charge Jerry with contempt.
+Jerry argues that when everyone waited a moment to see what would happen when he raised the mere possibility of God appearing, it proved he at least deserved the benefit of the doubt.